AkshayLon/Yolo_Implementation/README.md

 ## Model information
 The implementation of the model is given in the yolov1 class of the yolo_implementation.py file.
 The loss function is implemented in the CustomLoss class of the same file.

+## Training and running the model
+To install the dependencies of the process, run the following command: